ishavverma/Blockchain-Project/README.md

 # Blockchain-Project
-A blockchain project created using python &amp; flask for commercial deployment of blockchain for transaction with in-built functionality.
+A blockchain project created using python & flask for commercial deployment of blockchain for transaction with in-built functionality.
+(Under Development)